 A: In a recent case, a teacher observed a student smoking a cigarette in school in clear violation of school rules.
-While talking with the student, the teacher thought she smelled marijuana, which the student denied having smoked.
+While talking with the student, the teacher thought she smelled marijuana, which the student denied.
 When later called to the principal’s office, the student was asked to turn his pockets inside out, but there was no evidence of wrongdoing.
-The principal then went to the student’s locker and searched it.
-In a pocket of the student’s book bag, the principal found a pipe containing residue believed to be marijuana.
+The principal then searched the student's locker.
+In a pocket of the student’s book bag, in the locker, the principal found a pipe containing residue believed to be marijuana.
 The student was suspended from school and also found to be a delinquent child by the local juvenile court.
 Despite the student's claim that the search was illegal, the court found that the search was "reasonable" based on evidence provided by the teacher who had observedthe student smoking and had smelled suspected marijuana.

 Q: When is a search not justified?

-A: Because of the broad nature of the policies that schools are permitted to implement, it is very rare that a search of a student’s locker is not justified.
+A: Because of the broad nature of permissible serach policies that schools, it is very rare that a school's search of a student’s locker is not justified.
 However, it may be inappropriate for a school to conduct a more extensive search of a student’s personal property that is not located in a locker.
-Another court decision arising from an after-school fight between two students illustrates what constitutes a violation of student rights.
+A court decision arising from an after-school fight between two students illustrates what constitutes a violation of student rights.
 In the case, one student pulled a knife on a second student.
 Although the fight ended without violence, the victimized student was told that either the perpetrator or a third girl would bring a knife to school the next day to resume the fight.

 The principal searched the third girl's purse, but did not see any weapon.
-The principal continued searching the purse until she noticed a small zippered pocket inside the purse.
-Although there were no signs of a weapon in the zippered pocket, she placed her hand inside the pocket.
+The principal continued searching until she noticed a small zippered pocket inside the purse.
+Although there were no signs of a weapon in the zippered pocket, she placed her hand inside it.
 She felt only a plastic bag, which she did not think contained a weapon.
 Nevertheless, she took the plastic bag out of the zippered pocket and discovered that it contained cocaine.

 The court found that the principal’s search was illegal, since the drugs were not immediately visible and the principal did not have a “reasonable suspicion” that the search of the purse would uncover drugs.
-The principal only had reasonable suspicion to search the purse for a weapon, and there was no suspicion that the plastic bag contained a knife.
+The principal only had reasonable suspicion, based on earlier threats, to search the purse for a weapon, and there was no suspicion that the plastic bag contained a knife.
 The court deemed the search to be motivated by simple curiosity about what was inside the bag, rather than a reasonable suspicion that it contained drugs.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was originally prepared by Richard A. Slee, Assistant Director of the OSBA Continuing Legal Education Institute, and updated by attorney Kerry Agins, a partner in the Cleveland firm of Siegel & Agins Co.
+It was originally prepared by Columbus attorney Richard A. Slee, and updated by attorney Kerry Agins, of the special education firm, Agins & Gilman LLC.